coldfix/udiskie/README.rst

 *udiskie* is a simple daemon that uses UDisks_ to automatically mount removable storage devices.
-This daemon comes with optional mount notifications and gtk tray icon.
+This daemon comes with optional mount notifications and GTK tray icon.
 It also provides a user level CLI for mount and unmount operations.